luke-h1/next-markdown-starter/README.md

 ## next-markdown-starter

-* Simple markdown starter to demonstrate how to use getStaticProps & getStaticPaths to fetching data from markdown files
+* Simple markdown starter to demonstrate how to use getStaticProps & getStaticPaths to fetch data from markdown files